cupOJoseph/nerite-docs/docs/user-docs/borrowing-and-liquidations.md

 These will be set, continuously, by the market and will vary over time.
 We would expect that, on average, rates should be similar to borrowing on Sky or Aave using ETH or staked ETH.
 However, due to the flexibility of user-set rates, it is possible that some users will pay significantly lower rates during certain periods.&#x20;

-Given that 75% of the interest revenue is directly paid out to USDN depositors , we further expect that stablecoin deposit yields should be comparable, if not higher than what competing CDP's and lending markets offer.
-Thanks to the attractiveness of USDN and assuming the emergence of external use cases (monetary premium), this could lead to lower borrow rates overall than offered by other platforms.
+Given that 75% of the interest revenue is directly paid out to USND depositors , we further expect that stablecoin deposit yields should be comparable, if not higher than what competing CDP's and lending markets offer.
+Thanks to the attractiveness of USND and assuming the emergence of external use cases (monetary premium), this could lead to lower borrow rates overall than offered by other platforms.
 Learn more about the spread between borrowers and lenders in our [article](https://www.liquity.org/blog/liquity-v2-a-de-facto-reference-rate-for-defi).

 ### What determines the riskiness of my Trove?